conorbmurphy/galvanizereference/README.md

 ## Interview Questions Topics ##

+* Narrative: why do you want to be a data scientist?
 * Runtime analysis:
   * do you understand the concequences of what you’ve written?
 Use generators and dicts when possible.
   * Indexes can speed up queries (btree is common, allowing you to subdivide values.)